What is counselling?

 How are sessions held?

-I use Zoom and will send you a link ahead of our sessions.
+I use Microsoft Teams and will send you a link ahead of our sessions.
 You need a secure connection and a confidential space to work in.

 How long will the counselling last?

 This will be your decision.
 I work with clients on both a short term and long term basis.
-I recommend committing for 6 sessions initially; that gives us a chance to identify the issues you want to bring and to establish a working relationship.
+I recommend committing for 6 sessions initially; that gives us a chance to identify the issues you want to bring and to enable you to get a feel for how we can work on them.

 I’m not sure counselling is for me.
 Is it okay to try it out?